sofnom/HistoPathNCA_pipeline/README.md

 7. MeasureObjectSizeShape: This module measures object size and shape features.
 In total, it measures 18 features:
 8. ExportToSpeadsheet: This step is used to save the outputs of the previous step into a text file for every slide.

 The nuclear annotation pipeline is in the "nuclei_annotation.cppipe" script and the cell annotation pipeline is in the "cell_annotation.cppipe" script.
-These scripts can be open and edited on CellProfiler.
+These scripts can be opened and edited on CellProfiler.

 To run the pipeline, you can use the "run_cellprofiler.sh" script.
 This script is designed to loop over all tile lists for the slides of interest and submit a job to run the CellProfiler pipeline for each slide separately.
 This is achieved using the "cellprofiler.sh" script where the user can define the pipeline they wish to use.